 Unaccompanied or separated children lodged around 98,400 asylum applications in 2015.
 They were mainly Afghans, Eritreans, Syrians and Somalis.
 These are the highest levels of displacement on record.

-Every day, 34,000 people are forcibly displaced as a result of conflict or persecution.
+Every day in 2016, 28,300 people were forcibly displaced as a result of conflict or persecution.
 This is equivalent to 20 people fleeing their homes every minute.

 ↑What is the difference between an internally displaced person, a refugee and a stateless person?